sulfo/xml-sitemap-feed/readme.txt

 = Credits =

 XML Sitemap Feed was originally based on the (discontinued?) plugin Standard XML Sitemap Generator by Patrick Chia.
 Many thanks!
-Since then, it has been completely rewritten.
+Since then, it has been completely rewritten and extended in many ways.

 == Installation ==